 You should always prime tongue and groove floorboards with two coats of a primer such as Dunlop SBR Universal Bonding Agent diluted one part bonding agent to two parts water before tiling.
 You can apply this easily with a brush or roller – just remember to allow each coat to dry. (second coat applied at 90⁰ to the first) If the floorboards aren’t level then consider preparing the floor with Dunlop LX-360 Fibre Leveller.

-When tiling onto tongue and groove floorboards always use a flexible tile adhesive such as Dunlop 2-Part Rapidset Flex.
-A flexible tile adhesive will absorb any movement within the floor boards and protect against cracking or de-bonding of the tile.
+When tiling onto tongue and groove floorboards, always use a flexible tile adhesive such as Dunlop CF-03 Flexible Fast Set Tile Adhesive with an uncoupling mat such as Dunlop ProCover.
+These products will absorb any movement within the floor boards and protect against cracking or de-bonding of the tile.

 When grouting, use a flexible grout such as Dunlop GX-500 Flexible Floor and Wall Grout.
 This will also help protect against movement found with tongue and groove floorboards.

-I hope that helps, but if you need anymore information , why not call our Technical Helpline on 01782 591 120.
+I hope that helps, but if you need anymore information, you can call our Technical Helpline on 01782 591 120.

 Want more tiling advice?
-Take a look at the Dunlop Blog (DunlopMan Blog) – here we take some of the best tweets we get, and turn them into helpful tips and advice.
+Take a look at the Dunlop Blog – here we take some of the best tweets we get, and turn them into helpful tips and advice.